 Mark Bingham and his mom Alice Hoagland

 The Bingham Cup is named in honour of Mark Bingham, a great rugby player and a great guy.
-He was fundamental in the establishment of two premier gay rugby clubs – the San Francisco Fog and the Gotham Knights.
 He is also now known internationally as one of the heroes of 9/11.
 The global gay rugby community are privileged to compete in the Bingham Cup named in his honour.

 Mark Bingham, a former University of California, Berkeley rugby star, was instrumental in the establishment of the San Francisco Fog Rugby Football Club.
 A few months later after the Fog was admitted to the Northern Californian Football Union, Bingham died in the September 11 attacks on board United Airlines Flight 93.
 He was one of a group of passengers who took amazing measures to attack the hijackers, which eventually led to them crashing the plane into a vacant field in Pennsylvania instead of its targets of Washington, D.C.